 SNHU Justice Studies graduates have a wealth of career opportunities in:

-Students may complete the program in the traditional four years or in three years.
+Students may complete the program in the traditional four years.
 In addition, students may also pursue a four-plus-one program in which they earn both the Bachelor of Science and Master of Science degrees in five years.
 Our graduate program is delivered online allowing students to continue their studies while satisfying employment and family duties.

 Why pursue a BS in Justice Studies at Southern New Hampshire University?